-There has been some discussion in the past about how/when to use tables in web development.
+There has been some discussion in the past about how or when to use tables in web development.
 Though, the conclusion is the same: when you’re dealing with tabular data, tables are absolutely required.

-Having said that, today we’re going to create beautiful and practical tables styled using CSS3.
+Having said that, today we’re going to create beautiful and practical tables styled using CSS.
 Also, jQuery will be used to create fallbacks for older browsers.

 What’s so cool about these tables?